eventespresso/event-espresso-core/docs/C--REST-API/eejs-api/eejs-api-overview.md

 - `eejs.api.components.datetime`
 - `eejs.api.components.event`

 The `eejs.api.components.event` component would already have the `eejs.api.mixins.model` and `eejs.api.mixins.relations.datetime.event` mixins registered on it.
-It would also already have the `eejs.api.component.event` component registered on it because event is a relation to datetime.
+It would also already have the `eejs.api.component.datetime` component registered on it because datetime is a relation to event.

 You can read more about the model components [here](eejs-api-models.md).